Logo

 The best posting times for r/IndieHackers are: Tuesday 8AM EST (Morning hustle), Thursday 1PM EST (Lunch break builds), Sunday 8PM EST (Weekend projects wrap-up).
 Posting during these windows increases your chances of getting early upvotes, which is how Reddit's algorithm decides whether to show your post to more people.

-Read every rule in the sidebar before posting.
+Read every rule in the sidebar before posting. r/IndieHackers has 3 community rules.
+The moderation style is described as "relaxed."
 Keep self-promotion under 10% of your total activity.
 Engage with comments on your posts.
 Never use multiple accounts to upvote yourself.
-MediaFast shows you each subreddit's specific rules and helps you stay compliant.